+November 21 telecon discussion: Itentified 2 locations with similar text.
+Mark R and Carlos to propose changes to those sections if needed.
+Discuss on Dec 12th teleconference.

 Proposed resolution: Revised

 Discussion: Language can be improved in certain places.
 However, for those changes which differ from the language that is already used in (10.1.4.3.2), propose to reject them.
 In particular, the last sentence “One Probe Request frame shall be transmitted for each SSID included in the received SSID List parameter” is not an explicit requirement in (10.1.4.3.2).